freelawproject/free.law/content/pages/pacer-facts.md

 > CM/ECF currently contains, in aggregate, more than one billion retrievable documents spread among the 13 courts of appeals, 94 district courts, 90 bankruptcy courts, and other specialized tribunals.

-The second source an article ([webpage][journal-web]/[pdf][journal-pdf]) in the International Journal for Court Administration, entitled, "E-Filing Case Management Services in the US Federal Courts: The Next Generation: A Case Study".
+The second source is an article ([webpage][journal-web]/[pdf][journal-pdf]) in the International Journal for Court Administration, entitled, "E-Filing Case Management Services in the US Federal Courts: The Next Generation: A Case Study".
 That article says:

 > Presently, CM/ECF databases contain over 47,000,000 cases and well over 600,000,000 legal documents; approximately 2,000,000 new cases and tens of millions of new documents are entered each year

 ### What do we know about PACER users?

+ - There are "[30,000+ court employees, over 650,000 lawyers who practice in the US federal courts and over 1,000,000 registered public users and organizations [that] have relied on CM/ECF and PACER.][journal-pdf]"

  - According to an a declaration by the PACER Service Center manager, 63% of PACER users did not pay fees in 2015.

     [![Declaration Screenshot]({filename}/images/63-percent-non-payers.jpeg)][declaration]

  - 75% of revenue comes from 1% of users, according to Robert Lowney, director of the PACER program.
 The implication here is that those 1% of users are likely bots.

 ### Has there ever been an effort to transfer PACER records to the National Archives?